KnIfER/Textrument/BUILD.md

  Two vital additions:
 ----------------------

- - `doLocalConf.xml`:  ( Indicates store user-configurations in the installation path )
+ - `doLocalConf.xml`:  ( Indicates that user configuration should be stored in the installation path )
  - `User` : ( Folder for user-configurations )